kbvernon/modtheworld/README.md

 Couple things to note:

 1. This book is still being written.
-2. It is designed for a classroom setting, not for the casual reader.
+2. It is designed for a classroom setting and is very experimental at this point.
-    In fact, I am hesitant to call it a “book” at all.
 3. It is primarily geared toward students who have some proficiency with basic statistical concepts.
 In the United States, that would be advanced undergraduates and beginning graduate students.